 Next, Google looks at all the relevant key terms and ads that want to rank.
 To determine ad rank, Google looks at ad’s maximum bid and the quality score.
 Quality score is a metric Google uses composed of the ad’s potential CTR, landing page, and relevance to the search query.
 The higher your quality score, the better chance you have of your ad ranking.
 Even if you have a lower amount for your maximum bid, you can still outrank other ads if your quality score is higher!

-4 Reasons To Try Google AdWords for Your Small Business
+4 Reasons To Try Google Ads for Your Small Business

-Okay, now that we’re both on the same page and have a better understanding of what AdWords and PPC advertising is, why should your small business commit to it?
+Okay, now that we’re both on the same page and have a better understanding of what Ads and PPC advertising is, why should your small business commit to it?

-I’ll give you four reasons why Google AdWords works for small business.
+I’ll give you four reasons why Google Ads works for small business.